The cleaning products that you use in your home may help make it spotless and shiny, but they could do more harm than good.

-DYI Ideas For Non-Toxic Cleaning
+DIY Ideas For Non-Toxic Cleaning

 I love Sarah’s video about non-toxic cleaning.
 It goes perfectly with my post here and she will give you lots of ideas for cleaning your home.
-My solutions below the video aren’t exactly like Sarah’s so be sure to watch it so you get lots of ideas.
+My solutions below the video aren’t exactly like Sarah’s so sure to watch it so you get lots of ideas.

-To Clean The Sink and Oven
+Clean The Sink and Oven

 Mix baking soda with water until you get a pasty mixture.
 Apply it to the oven and leave it for a few hours.
 After you wipe it clean, you can see how clean it looks.
 Similarly, to clean your sink you can use a mixture of baking soda and water.

-To Clean Windows And Floor
+Clean Windows And Floor

 You can use a vinegar and water solution to clean the windows.
 To mop the tiles and laminate floors, you can add vinegar to warm water with a few drops of essential oil to make the floors smell nice as well as look spotless.

-To Clean Your Mattresses
+Clean Your Mattresses Without Toxins

 Your sofa or mattress can get dirty, but it won’t be too often that you will require cleaning it.
 When the time comes, prepare a mixture of baking soda and a few drops of essential oil and sprinkle it on.
 Leave it for an hour before you vacuum the solution up and you’ll see the difference.

-To Clean The Microwave
+Clean The Microwave With Ease

-Microwave a cup of vinegar on high until it boils and the insides are laced with vinegar condensation.
+For baked on food microwave a cup of vinegar on high until it boils and the insides are laced with vinegar condensation.
 Wait for 3 minutes and then remove the bowl and clean the insides with a cloth or paper towel.

-To Keep The Air Fresh
+Keep The Air Fresh And Toxin Free

 Most of the air fresheners used around the home contain toxins that aren’t safe to breathe.
 Make your own toxic free, natural air freshener by combining rosemary, vanilla, and a sliced lemon in a simmering quart of water.
-If you have an oil diffuser just add some water and your favorite essential oil. (this is the diffuser I’ve been using for over 2 years with no problems)
+If you have an oil diffuser just add some water and your favorite essential oil.

-To Clean The Toilet
+Clean The Toilet Without Toxins

 Toss one cup of baking soda in the toilet and leave it for an hour.
 Pour one cup white vinegar and flush it off after 5 minutes.
 Scrub if needed.